 - Schools and family support service (cognition and learning and autism)

 - School Nurse and Community Paediatrician.

 When any child joins our school with needs which cannot be met by the above services we are proactive in seeking support.

 - 6. How will equipment and facilities to support pupils with special educational needs secured?
 How accessible is the school/setting?

 Our school was built in 2006 which means that the site and building are fully accessible to wheelchair users.
 We benefit from a disabled toilet and shower and have a hearing loop.
-We have recently developed a nurture room to specifically broaden our provision for a child with severe autism.
+We have recently developed a nurture room to specifically cater for children with SEND.

 - 7. What are the arrangements for consulting parents of pupils with special educational needs?
 How will be I involved in the education of my child/young person?

 All parents are consulted annually by the head teacher on behalf of the governors, in addition to this parents of pupils with SEND have regular structured conversations with the class teacher and some have additional meetings with the SENCO.